 Hey y’all, Tiffany here.

-As many of you know, I decided to start homeschooling our kids this year.
+As many of you know, I decided to start homeschooling our kids a few years ago.
 This was a difficult decision!
 I was really looking forward to my extra blogging time with only having one 2 year old in the house.

 However, public school ended up not being the right decision for our family.
 (At least, not for right now.)

-I now have to find a way to run two blogs, take care of the kids, manage my Crohn’s disease, and teach my kids!
+I now had to find a way to run blogs, take care of the kids, manage my Crohn’s disease, and teach my kids!

-Oh, and did I mention that we’re being licensed to become a foster home?
+Oh, and did I mention that we were being licensed to become a foster home?
 Obviously, I needed to learn how to schedule my day effectively.